nunit/governance/projects.md

 * Team City Engine Extension
 * NUnit 3 TD.Net Adapter
 * NUnit VS Templates
-* NUnit Results
 * NUnit Summary
 * NUnit Transforms (Aggregates multiple contributions)

->**Reviewers:** I'm not sure we should keep all of these projects, but I have listed the ones we have.
-In particular, I'm inclined to remove two of my own projects, NUnit Summary and NUnit Results.
-It seems like they just clutter up our project list and don't get much use.
-I think they can just as well go back to being personal projects.
-I also wonder about some of the others.

 ### Archived Projects